Shooting Hangs Over Tucson Gun Show

 RICK KRIEGER: You know, I like to come out here and look just like other people like to go shopping at Wal-Mart.
 I like coming here.
 They have more things that I like to look at.

 ROBBINS: Krieger works at a Veteran's Administration Hospital pharmacy.
 He said he believes the old saying that guns don't kill people, people kill people.
 Instead of blaming the availability of guns for last weekend's massacre, Krieger blames the mental health system for failing to flag the accused gunman.

-Mr. KRIEGER: Mentally ill individual, very troubled individual that unfortunately slipped through the cracks somehow.
-And I think thats what we need to look at, is how did this fellow get missed.
+KRIEGER: Mentally ill individual, very troubled individual that unfortunately slipped through the cracks somehow.
+And I think that's what we need to look at, is how did this fellow get missed.

-Mr. RICK BIRCH: when they ban the guns or if they ban the guns, only the criminals will have them.
-At least this way, we know that the law-abiding citizens that are armed will be able to protect themselves and thats what our Constitution allows us to do.
+RICK BIRCH: when they ban the guns or if they ban the guns, only the criminals will have them.
+At least this way, we know that the law-abiding citizens that are armed will be able to protect themselves and that's what our Constitution allows us to do.

 ROBBINS: As people entered the hall they passed a box for donations to the Tragedy in Tucson Victims Fund.
 Next to the box, a sign for the NRA, above, a flag at half staff.

-Mr. BOB TEMPLETON (President, Crossroads of the West Gun Shows): Attempt to capitalize on that tragedy and push forward their personal and political agendas to limit or restrict or eliminate private ownership of firearms in America.
+BOB TEMPLETON: Attempt to capitalize on that tragedy and push forward their personal and political agendas to limit or restrict or eliminate private ownership of firearms in America.

 ROBBINS: Unidentified Man #2: No.

 ROBBINS: Ted Robbins, NPR News, Tucson.